MicrosoftDocs/dynamics365smb-docs/financials/admin-set-up-a-company-with-rapidstart.md

 > [!Note]
 >  There are areas of [!INCLUDE[d365fin](includes/d365fin_md.md)] that you must set up manually.
 These include adding users, setting up accounting periods, and setting up dimensions for business intelligence.
 For more information, see [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

- The following table describes the sequence of tasks with links to topics that describe them.
+ The following table describes a sequence of tasks with links to topics that describe them.

 |**To**|**See**|
 |------------|-------------|